pratiksha3415/Bhumitra/README.md

-**Land Consolidation (Chakbandi) using AI Algorithms**
+# Land Consolidation (Chakbandi) using AI Algorithms

-Project Description
+## Project Description
 This project aims to modernize Land Consolidation (Chakbandi) by utilizing AI algorithms and satellite imagery to streamline the process of land reorganization.
 The system automates land evaluation and consolidation by analyzing geographical and cadastral data, ensuring efficient and dispute-free land distribution.

 Our web-based platform provides multiple AI-driven algorithms that:

-Analyze satellite images to detect edges, boundaries, forests, water resources, and infrastructure.
+- Analyze satellite images to detect edges, boundaries, forests, water resources, and infrastructure.
-Generate cadastral maps from the given geospatial data.
+- Generate cadastral maps from the given geospatial data.
-Evaluate land data based on Chakbandi requirements.
+- Evaluate land data based on Chakbandi requirements.
-Display the final evaluated cadastral map for optimized land consolidation.
+- Display the final evaluated cadastral map for optimized land consolidation.

 By integrating AI and geospatial analysis, this system ensures precision, fairness, and efficiency in land consolidation, benefiting farmers, landowners, and policymakers.

-Our project utilizes a combination of frontend, backend, and data processing technologies to ensure efficient land consolidation using AI algorithms.
+## Technology Stack

-Frontend:
+### Frontend:

-HTML, CSS, JavaScript, Bootstrap – For building an interactive and user-friendly web interface.
+- **HTML, CSS, JavaScript, Bootstrap** – For building an interactive and user-friendly web interface.

-Backend:
+### Backend:

-Python (Flask) – For handling requests, processing data, and managing backend operations.
+- **Python (Flask)** – For handling requests, processing data, and managing backend operations.

-Data Processing & Analysis:
+### Data Processing & Analysis:

-Pandas, NumPy – For handling and analyzing geospatial and cadastral data.
+- **Pandas, NumPy** – For handling and analyzing geospatial and cadastral data.
-Matplotlib – For visualizing land maps and data insights.
+- **Matplotlib** – For visualizing land maps and data insights.
-Scipy (Voronoi, voronoi_plot_2d) – For generating and plotting Voronoi diagrams to assist in land segmentation.
+- **Scipy (Voronoi, voronoi_plot_2d)** – For generating and plotting Voronoi diagrams to assist in land segmentation.
-Matplotlib Patches (Polygon) – For rendering land boundaries and infrastructure details.
+- **Matplotlib Patches (Polygon)** – For rendering land boundaries and infrastructure details.

-Data Handling:
+### Data Handling:

-JSON – For structuring and exchanging data between the frontend and backend.
+- **JSON** – For structuring and exchanging data between the frontend and backend.
-OS – For file management and handling system operations.
+- **OS** – For file management and handling system operations.

 This robust tech stack enables precise data processing, AI-driven insights, and seamless user interaction for land consolidation.

-### **Installation & Setup**
+---

+## Installation & Setup

 Follow the steps below to set up and run the **Land Consolidation (Chakbandi) using AI Algorithms** project on your local machine.

----

-### **1. Prerequisites**
+### 1. Prerequisites
 Ensure you have the following installed on your system:
 - **Python (3.x)** – [Download & Install Python](https://www.python.org/downloads/)
 - **pip** (Python package manager) – Comes with Python by default